Virgin Great and Glorious

 The English-language text has meter 7.7.7.7, or 7.7.7.7 with refrain depending on the version use.

-In 1977, it was included in the Australian Hymn Book, which was published by an ecumenical committee with representatives from the Anglican (Church of England), Congregational, Methodist and Presbyterian churches (ref) - this hymn was included in both the original edition, and the "with supplement" version published following Roman Catholic input.
+In 1977, it was included in the Australian Hymn Book, published by an ecumenical committee with representatives from the Anglican (Church of England), Congregational, Methodist and Presbyterian churches (ref).
+This hymn was included in both the original edition, and the "with supplement" version published following Roman Catholic input.
 This also used the tune ORIENTIS PARTIBUS, and has an arrangement by Ralph Vaughan Williams )1872-1958).
 The book notes that this is a Mediaeval French traditional melody from the Office of Pierre de Corbeil ? - 1222.
 Other sources say that the tune was used for “Orientis partibus Adventavit asinus” - translated as "From the East the ass has come" - a hymn praising the ass which Mary rode from Nazareth to Bethlehem.
 This was part of the Fete de l’Ane (The Donkey’s Festival) which celebrated the flight of the Holy Family into Egypt and was a regular Christmas observance in Beauvais and Sens, France in the 13th century.

 The hymn was also included in a folk-oriented Roman Catholic hymn collection published in Christchurch, New Zealand in the 1970s (ref).
 The tune used here has not been confirmed, but is likely to be ORIENTIS PARTIBUS.